-Lesson One begins by explaining the importance of research in the graphic design field.
+The course begins with an exploration of the importance of research in the graphic design field.
 You'll learn why research is instrumental to good design, and explore historical art movements, starting with Art Nouveau.
 Movements and key artists are examined through the 20th century, and visual parallels are drawn between art movements.

 Graphic design is a large field, with numerous sub-fields and niches.
 You will explore major areas, such as poster, book, magazine, and album design, as well as smaller niches such as stamp, currency, and ticket design.
-Lesson Two presents historical design trends and inspirations, and their effect on modern pieces.
+We will analyze historical design trends and inspirations, and their effect on modern pieces.
 Past and present magazine covers illustrate how art movements affect design.

 Finally, having accrued inspiration amongst a host of interesting art movements, you will learn how to apply that inspiration to current projects.
 Research is an integral aspect of graphic design, and cross-cultural research is of particular importance to avoid embarrassing gaffs.
 The course will wrap up with case studies of research-intensive projects and peeks into top designers’ processes.

 What Are The Course Projects?

 This course will challenge you to research professional practices and historical trends in design show the inspiration of these influences in a design project.